Print Options:

 What to Serve Dinner Rolls With

-Having dinner rolls with butter and cheese is simple, but so satisfying, as well.
+Having dinner rolls with butter and cheese is so simple, but so satisfying, as well.

 I hope you enjoy this recipe for buttery, soft, and moist dinner rolls.
 Leave a comment if you tried it!